-With a current market share in its target geographies of under 1%, this addressable market offers very attractive growth prospects of the Company.
-Add to this our solar streetlight vertical, the satellite wi-fi market, and other IoT applications, and Management believes that Clear Blue has ample markets for our products to generate growth at historical rates over the next several years.
+With a current market share in its target geographies of under 1%, this addressable market offers very attractive growth prospects for the Company.
+Add to this our solar streetlight vertical, the satellite Wi-Fi market, and other IoT applications, and Management believes that Clear Blue has ample markets for our growth to continue at historical rates over the next several years.